 Main Street Arts is a nonprofit arts organization and art gallery specializing in showcasing contemporary art and fine craft from emerging and established Upstate New York artists.
-Located in the historic, picturesque village of Clifton Springs, NY, the 3,600-square-foot space has two floors offering art exhibitions, an artist residency program, workshops, literary arts programming, and youth programs.
+Located in the historic, picturesque village of Clifton Springs, NY, the 3,600-square-foot space has two floors offering art exhibitions, an art resource library, workshops, and youth programs.

 Our exhibition calendar is set by executive director Bradley Butler and includes thematic invitationals, national juried competitions, and solo exhibitions.
 In addition to the rotating exhibitions, we also have a gallery shop featuring jewelry, ceramics, prints, and more by a variety of local and regional artists.